 Just off Stage Road, you’ll find Harley Farms Goat Dairy on North Street.
 The restored 1910 goat farm is open Friday to Sunday for farm tours featuring goats and llamas, and for guests to sample and buy some of the cheeses made on-site at the dairy’s cheese shop.

 For more farm-fresh treats check out the Pescadero Grown!
-Farmer’s market on Thursdays in the summer and augment your haul at the Pescadero County store, which has everything else you’ll need to prepare a meal back at the hostel.
+Farmer’s market on Thursdays in the summer and augment your haul at the Pescadero County store, which has everything else you’ll need to prepare a meal back at home base.

 Once you’re all stocked up, it’s time to head back on Highway 1 and drive the short six miles to the beautiful beacon that is Pigeon Point Lighthouse.
 Along the way, be sure to stop at Bean Hollow State Beach, a cute little rocky alcove with scenic views.

-Check in at the hostel, then go and explore the property and the historic 116-foot tall lighthouse, which dates back to 1872.
+Check in at the HI Pigeon Point, then go and explore the property and the historic 116-foot tall lighthouse, which dates back to 1872.
 While visitors can’t actually walk inside the lighthouse, you can still walk around and see the Fresnel lens inside the fog signal building.

-After a chilled evening of making dinner in the hostel’s fully equipped kitchen and hanging out with new friends in the common areas, be sure to check out the tide times for the next day (there’s a tide chart near the front desk).
+After a chilled evening of making dinner in your rental unit’s fully equipped kitchen and hanging out with your pod in your cozy living room, be sure to check out the tide times for the next day (there’s a tide chart near the front desk).

 One of the best places in the world to see northern elephant seals is just a few miles south of the hostel at Año Nuevo State Reserve.
 From December through the end of March each year, the giant mammals return to shore to breed and give birth, and public access is only available on docent-guided walks which last about two hours.
 Tickets should be reserved in advance, though HI Pigeon Point has a limited number available for weekend tours you can purchase directly at the hostel.
 In the summer months, the seals are on the beach molting and are accessible by self-guided hiking with a Visitor Permit.